-The regional food assessment process involved gathering surveys and conducting interviews with regional stakeholders who are currently involved in the local food system.
+The regional food assessment completed to gather information for this report included surveys and interviews with regional stakeholders currently involved in the local food system.

-Input was gathered from 88 stakeholders in Benzie and Manistee counties, Traverse City, greater northwest Lower Michigan, and state of Michigan.
+The following report is based on input gathered from 88 stakeholders in Benzie and Manistee counties, Traverse City, greater northwest Lower Michigan, and state of Michigan.
 Researchers gathered 50 surveys and completed 38 additional interviews.

-The surveys were originally designed to be completed by individuals representing local food producers and include questions to identify business opportunities, the barriers prohibiting these opportunities, what could help overcome these barriers, and present needs.
-Since it is composed of numerous open-ended questions, the process of completing the survey proved to be time consuming and overall not of interest to the producers.
+The surveys were originally designed to be completed by individuals that represent local food producers and include questions to identify business opportunities, the barriers prohibiting these opportunities, what could help overcome these barriers, and present needs.
+Since it is composed of numerous open-ended questions to gather information, the process of completing the survey proved to be time consuming and overall not of interest to the producers.
 Surveys were distributed at farmers markets and the Farm Bureau Field Day meeting with little success.
 Since the researcher was more likely to obtain completed surveys with one-on-one in-person interviews, the survey questions were asked in conversation and the interviewee's answers were transcribed.
 Due to the business of the survey participants, their private nature and a lack of interest in participating, the interview opportunities were time consuming and difficult to arrange.